The membership problem for constant-sized quantum correlations is undecidable: Introduction

 We summarize the technical content of this paper.
 The starting point for the proof of Theorem~\ref{thm:mainintro} is the fact that the halting problem for Minsky machines is undecidable \cite{minsky}.
 Minsky machines, which we review in Section \ref{sec:kms}, are a model of universal computation similar to Turing machines.
 To relate Minsky machines to correlations, we go through group theory: specifically the Kharlampovich-Myasnikov-Sapir (KMS) groups \cite{sim_group}, also described in Section \ref{sec:kms}.
 To construct correlations from these groups, we use the machinery of \cite{slofstra2017}, described in \cref{S:embeddings}.
 Section~\ref{sec:prelim} and Section~\ref{sec:quant_cor} contain some basic background on group theory and quantum correlations, respectively.

 For the proof of \cref{thm:mainintro}, we pick a Minsky machine $\MM$ with an undecidable halting problem.
 For each $n \geq 1$, we then write down a finite set of correlations $F_n$ such that $F_n \cap C_{qa} \neq \emptyset$ if $\MM$ does not accept $n$, and $F_n \cap C_{qc} = \emptyset$ otherwise.
-The correlations in $F_n$ can be thought of as a combination of two subcorrelations.
-The first subcorrelation is constructed from $\MM$ using the method of \cite{slofstra2017}, and is independent of $n$.
-The second subcorrelation encodes the input $n$ using the method of \cite{fu2019} to keep the number of measurements and outcomes fixed.
+The correlations in $F_n$ have two parts.
+The first part is constructed from $\MM$ using the method of \cite{slofstra2017}, and is independent of $n$.
+The second part encodes the input $n$ using the method of \cite{fu2019} to keep the number of measurements and outcomes fixed.
 This is described in \cref{sec:dihedral}.
 In this way, the number of measurements and measurement outcomes for correlations in $F_n$ will depend only on $\MM$, not on $n$.
 The proof of \cref{thm:mainintro} is completed in \cref{sec:main_cqa}.